Kimiko Hahn

 Short Bio

 Kimiko Hahn is author of ten collections of poetry, including The Ghost Forest: New & Selected Poems (W.W.
 Norton, 2024) which plays with given forms while creating new ones, and, in doing so, honors past writers.
-Her last collection, Foreign Bodies, revisits the personal as political while exploring the immigrant body, the endangered animal’s body, objects removed from children’s bodies, and hoarded things.
-Previous books Toxic Flora and Brain Fever were prompted by fields of science; The Narrow Road to the Interior takes title and forms from Basho’s famous journals.
+Previous books Foreign Bodies, Toxic Flora, and Brain Fever were prompted by fields of science; The Narrow Road to the Interior takes title and forms from Basho’s famous journals.
 Reflecting her interest in Japanese poetics, her essay on the zuihitsu was published in the American Poetry Review.

 In 2023, Kimiko was named a Chancellor for the Academy of American Poets and received The Poetry Foundation’s Ruth Lilly Lifetime Achievement Award.
 Additional honors include a Guggenheim Fellowship, PEN/Voelcker Award, Shelley Memorial Prize, Theodore Roethke Memorial Poetry Prize, American Book Award, and NEA Fellowships.
 In her service to the field, she enjoys promoting chapbooks and has created a chapbook archive at the Queens College Library.
 Hahn is a distinguished professor in the MFA Program in Creative Writing & Literary Translation at Queens College, The City University of New York.